IBM/aihwkit-lightning/examples/deepspeed_and_huggingface/README.md

 # Huggingface Accelerate
 This part of the tutorial only uses Huggingface accelerate in a DDP setting.
 The file `launch_accelerate.sh` can be used to execute the `train.py` script.

-For that, just go to this folder and execute `bash launch_accelerate.sh` if you're already on a node that has 8 GPUs.
+Just go to this folder and execute `bash launch_accelerate.sh` if you're already on a node that has 8 GPUs.
 You can also package this into a slurm script.
 For that, checkout `slurm.sh`.
-Of course, you need to change the command in `srun bash -c ...` and remove the environment variables that configure multi-node related settings such as `MASTER_PORT`.
+You would need to change the command in `srun bash -c ...` and remove the environment variables that configure multi-node related settings such as `MASTER_PORT`.

 Please note that the goal of this tutorial is to show how to integrate AIHWKIT-Lightning with Huggingface Accelerate.
 The purpose is not to show